Dynamics of vertex-reinforced random walks: Introduction to the proofs

-The next Lemma \ref{lem:aborder} yields the asymptotic behaviour on the border sites $\partial S$.
-This behaviour is similar to the one one would obtain without perturbation (i.e. with $(\e_{n})_{n\in\N^*}=0$ in (\ref{eq stoc-approx})).
-Indeed, if $i\in\partial S$, then $N_i(x)-H(x)<0$ is the eigenvalue of the Jacobian matrix of (\ref{eqdiff}) in the direction $(\de_{i,j})_{j\in V(G)}$ (see the proof of Lemma \ref{lem:1}), and the renormalization in time is approximately in $H(x)^{-1}\log n$ (see equation (\ref{eq stoc-approx})), so that the replicator equation (\ref{eqdiff}) would predict that $i\in\partial S$ is visited of the order of $n^{N_i(x)/H(x)}$ times at time $n$.
-This similarity with the noiseless case is due to the fact that the perturbation $(\e_{n})_{n\in\N^*}$ is weak near the boundary (see Lemma \ref{bound rn} {\bf(b)}).
+Lemma \ref{lem:aborder} yields the asymptotic behavior on the border sites $\partial S$.
+This behavior is similar to the one one would obtain without perturbation [i.e., with $(\epsilon_{n})_{n\in\N ^*}=0$ in (\ref{eq stoc-approx})].
+Indeed, if $i\in\partial S$, then $N_i(x)-H(x)<0$ is the eigenvalue of the Jacobian matrix of (\ref {eqdiff}) in the direction $(\delta_{i,j})_{j\in G}$ (see the proof of Lemma~\ref{lem:1}), and the renormalization in time is approximately in $H(x)^{-1}\log n$ [see equation~(\ref{eq stoc-approx})], so that the replicator equation (\ref{eqdiff}) would predict that $i\in\partial S$ is visited of the order of $n^{N_i(x)/H(x)}$ times at time $n$.
+This similarity with the noiseless case is due to the fact that the perturbation $(\epsilon_{n})_{n\in\N ^*}$ is weak near the boundary [see Lemma~\ref{bound_rn}(b)].